Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Life/Terra's World Tree.md

 Demons can burn out and freeze if not kept moving, this kills some demons but most return to a cyst like husk that can be resuscitated with intense heat.
 - demon exorcism involves lowering the temperature of environment
 - because people have strong senses of [[Identity]], and Demons have very low senses of identity.
 Demons will either actively or passively consume the Identity of a person if the demon knows their [[Name]]
+- Because demons are subterranean, most of their ecosystem is under the ocean linking the deep sea to the underworld
+- They are ancient back when Terra was a hot molten mess, the silicate organism stuck around instead of dying out completely, they have changed alot to become demons but the connection is the same as the rest of life on Terra, just stretching back to the roots

 >A lot of the substances we think of as protection against the supernatural (e.g. salt, silver, garlic) are actually antibacterial, and would have helped stave off infections and illnesses that people once attributed to supernatural influence. demons are repelled by hand sanitizer.
 ##### [[Ascended Demon]]